superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

     return predicted_genres
 ```

-And now, let's test our RecSys by generating some relevant recommendations, using "Toy Story" as our query.
+Our RecSys is now complete.
+Let's test it by generating some recommendations, using "Toy Story" as our query.

 ```python
 def get_recommendations(title):
     pd_data = pd.DataFrame(data)